RTÉ One: RTÉ One HD

-RTÉ One HD was launched on 21 October 2013—originally in upscaled HD—following the launch of a new Saorview multiplex.
+RTÉ One HD was launched on 21 October 2013 — originally in upscaled HD — following the launch of a new Saorview multiplex.
 Native HD broadcasts began on 16 December 2013.

-RTÉ One is now broadcast solely in High Definition (HD) on the national DTT service Saorview, with the Standard Definition simulcast ending on 2 April 2014.
-However RTÉ still provides a Standard Definition (SD) output of RTÉ One to pay television operators on cable and satellite, for those subscribers who still have equipment that does not support HD.
+Since 2024, RTÉ One is now broadcast solely in High Definition (HD) on all platforms, with the Standard Definition simulcast ending on 2 April 2014 on the national DTT service Saorview, and on 29 April 2024 on Sky.

 RTÉ Television decided to launch the new HD service just before the Christmas period to draw audiences attention to the new service available to viewers.
 RTÉ have started to convert their main production studios to HD, the first being studio 5 in 2012, which is used mainly for sports productions.
 Any programmes still made in standard-definition are upscaled on the channel and it is intended that the vast majority of the channel's output will be in high-definition in due course.
 RTÉ One in SD continues to be available on Virgin Media Ireland until more of their customers have upgraded to HD.

 Sky Ireland launched the channel on 14 December 2015, as part of a new long-term partnership with RTÉ, however the channel is not available on Sky UK's Northern Ireland EPG.
 In response to queries, RTÉ currently advises Northern Ireland Sky subscribers to contact Sky on the matter whereas Sky replies that it's an issue for RTÉ as to whether they make their HD channel available.
+On 11 April 2024, the channel was finally made available in Northern Ireland.
+Later that month, the SDTV feed was discontinued on Sky altogether, as such, the channel effectively became HD exclusive.